Student Health Plan Plus

 Dependents: Student dependents (spouses, partners, children) are not eligible to enroll in SHP+.

 - Has no annual fee / premium for students (the premium is fully covered by the NYSDOH)

 - Has cost-shares (e.g., copays and coinsurance) resembling Medicaid (no charge for medical care, mental health care, and routine dental and vision care when seeing a participating provider)

 - Fully meets (and exceeds) Cornell's health insurance requirements

 - Provides coverage 24 hours a day, anywhere in the world

 - Includes coverage in the national network with any Aetna participating provider (including Cornell Health)

-- For students in Ithaca, provides coordination of services by Cornell Health and a preferred provider network that includes the local hospital
+- For students in Ithaca, provides coordination of services by Cornell Health staff and a provider network that includes the local hospital

 - Includes dental and vision benefits